How to Apply to the PhD Program

 |Application for University Fellowship||January 9th||N/A|

 Students in the doctoral program usually begin their studies in the fall term in late August.
 Admission decisions are made on a rolling basis.
 For fall admission, all required application materials from U.S. students must be received no later than July 1 of the year in which the student wishes to enroll.
 Applicants who wish to be considered for department financial aid must submit all required application materials by February 15 of the prior spring.
 Students who wish to apply for a University Fellowship must submit all required application materials by early January of the prior spring.
-Application materials for fall admission from international applicants must be received by November 15 of the year prior to which the student wishes to enroll.
+Application materials for fall admission from international applicants must be received by February 15th.

 We admit a few highly qualified applicants on a space-available-basis to begin PhD studies in the spring term, which begins in January.
 To be considered for spring admission, all required application materials from U.S. students should be received no later than November 1 of the preceding year.
 Materials from international applicants must be received by September 1.
 Ordinarily no financial aid is available to students beginning studies in the spring term.